 They are always very welcome at St Andrew’s.

 We have a great junior church, creche and groups for school students.
 Click through for more information about our groups for children and young people.
+We have a wonderful youth worker called Zoe.

 If any babies or young children need entertaining at any point during a service there are toys, books and colouring materials in the Lady Chapel and they are welcome to play there at any time during services.